Sylius/Sylius/docs/getting-started-with-sylius/deployment.rst

 |

-You have also a URL provided, which you can visit to see is your shop working well.
+You have also a URL provided, which you can visit to see if your shop working well.
 Of course, it does not have your configuration done locally, as well as your product... but you have an application deployed!
 Congratulations!
 You've just finished the first stage of the first project with Sylius.